Upcoming Events

 Find out more »Oklahoma Route 66 Centennial Commission meeting

-In the year 2025, the meetings of the Oklahoma Route 66 Centennial Commission will be held on Tuesday, February 18, May 20, August 26, and November 28 at 1 p.m.
+The meeting of the Oklahoma Route 66 Centennial Commission will be held on Tuesday, November 18, at 1 p.m.
 Agendas will be posted at okhistory.org/commission twenty-four hours before the meeting.
 Unless otherwise indicated, meetings will be held in the Dr. LeRoy H. Fischer Boardroom at the Oklahoma History Center, 800 Nazih Zuhdi Drive, Oklahoma City, 73105.

 Find out more »Oklahoma Historical Society Executive Committee Meeting